vfarcy/hexoskelet/source/_posts/Stackedit.md

 Synchronization
 ---------------

-**StackEdit** can be combined with **Google Drive** and **Dropbox** to have your documents centralized in the *Cloud*.
-The synchronization mechanism will take care of uploading your modifications or downloading the latest version of your documents.
+**StackEdit** can be combined with **Google Drive** and **Dropbox** to have my documents centralized in the *Cloud*.
+The synchronization mechanism will take care of uploading my modifications or downloading the latest version of my documents.

 > **NOTE:**
 >
 > - Full access to **Google Drive** or **Dropbox** is required to be able to import any document in StackEdit.
-> - Imported documents are downloaded in your browser and are not transmitted to a server.
+> - Imported documents are downloaded in my browser and are not transmitted to a server.
-> - If you experience problems exporting documents to Google Drive, check and optionally disable browser extensions, such as Disconnect.
+> - If I experience problems exporting documents to Google Drive, check and optionally disable browser extensions, such as Disconnect.

 #### <i class="icon-download"></i> Import a document

-You can import a document from the *Cloud* by going to the <i class="icon-provider-gdrive"></i> `Google Drive` or the <i class="icon-provider-dropbox"></i> `Dropbox` sub-menu and by clicking `Import from...`.
-Once imported, your document will be automatically synchronized with the **Google Drive** / **Dropbox** file.
+I can import a document from the *Cloud* by going to the <i class="icon-provider-gdrive"></i> `Google Drive` or the <i class="icon-provider-dropbox"></i> `Dropbox` sub-menu and by clicking `Import from...`.
+Once imported, my document will be automatically synchronized with the **Google Drive** / **Dropbox** file.

 #### <i class="icon-upload"></i> Export a document

-You can export any document by going to the <i class="icon-provider-gdrive"></i> `Google Drive` or the <i class="icon-provider-dropbox"></i> `Dropbox` sub-menu and by clicking `Export to...`.
-Even if your document is already synchronized with **Google Drive** or **Dropbox**, you can export it to a another location. **StackEdit** can synchronize one document with multiple locations.
+I can export any document by going to the <i class="icon-provider-gdrive"></i> `Google Drive` or the <i class="icon-provider-dropbox"></i> `Dropbox` sub-menu and by clicking `Export to...`.
+Even if my document is already synchronized with **Google Drive** or **Dropbox**, I can export it to a another location. **StackEdit** can synchronize one document with multiple locations.

 #### <i class="icon-refresh"></i> Synchronize a document

-Once your document is linked to a **Google Drive** or a **Dropbox** file, **StackEdit** will periodically (every 3 minutes) synchronize it by downloading/uploading any modification.
-Any conflict will be detected, and a local copy of your document will be created as a backup if necessary.
+Once my document is linked to a **Google Drive** or a **Dropbox** file, **StackEdit** will periodically (every 3 minutes) synchronize it by downloading/uploading any modification.
+Any conflict will be detected, and a local copy of my document will be created as a backup if necessary.

-If you just have modified your document and you want to force the synchronization, click the <i class="icon-refresh"></i> button in the navigation bar.
+If I just have modified my document and I want to force the synchronization, click the <i class="icon-refresh"></i> button in the navigation bar.

 > **NOTE:** The <i class="icon-refresh"></i> button is disabled when:
 >
-> - you are offline,
+> - I are offline,
 > - or the document is not synchronized with any location,
 > - or the document has not been modified since the last synchronization.

 #### <i class="icon-refresh"></i> Manage document synchronization

-Since one document can be synchronized with multiple locations, you can list and manage synchronized locations by clicking <i class="icon-refresh"></i> `Manage synchronization` in the <i class="icon-provider-stackedit"></i> menu.
-This will open a dialog box allowing you to add or remove synchronization links that are associated to your document.
+Since one document can be synchronized with multiple locations, I can list and manage synchronized locations by clicking <i class="icon-refresh"></i> `Manage synchronization` in the <i class="icon-provider-stackedit"></i> menu.
+This will open a dialog box allowing I to add or remove synchronization links that are associated to my document.

-> **NOTE:** If you delete the file from **Google Drive** or from **Dropbox**, the document will no longer be synchronized with that location.
+> **NOTE:** If I delete the file from **Google Drive** or from **Dropbox**, the document will no longer be synchronized with that location.

 ----------